-We assign a ba2 Profitability score for Aareal, four notches above the initial score, and capturing the bank's capacity that is currently strained by the economic downturn.
-While we expect earnings to remain below the previous years levels over the next two to three years, however, earnings should improve from half-year 2020 numbers to a level that is in line with a ba2 profitability score (0.25-0.375% of tangible banking assets).
+We assign a ba2 Profitability score to Aareal, four notches above the initial score, that is currently strained by the economic downturn.
+While we expect earnings to remain below the previous years' levels over the next two years, they should improve compared with 2020 to a level that is in line with a ba2 Profitability score (0.25%-0.375% of tangible banking assets).

-The key drivers for Aareal's substantial drop in profitability in the first half-year 2020 were risk provisions of around 80 basis points (annualised), a high level taking into account the bank's secured lending portfolio.
-As many peers, Aareal booked loan-loss provisions in advance of problem loans materialising, providing the bank with a cushion going forward to deal with a deteriorating economic environment, a factor that should stabilize profitability, at least partially.
+The key drivers for the substantial drop in Aareal's profitability in 2020 were the risk provision of around 125 basis points (annualised), which was a high level considering the bank's secured lending portfolio, but not uncommon for a CRE portfolio in an adverse economic environment.
+Similar to many of its peers, Aareal booked loan-loss provisions in advance of problem loans materialising, providing the bank with a buffer to deal with a deteriorating economic environment, a factor that should stabilise profitability, at least partially.

-Nevertheless, a more elevated level of loan-loss provisions and the persistently low interest rate environment will continue to strain Aareal's lending business margins, despite the bank's broader international presence than that of its closest Germany-focused peers, while fee and commission income remains limited, despite Aareal's efforts to leverage its service and consulting activities under the Aareon brand.
-The bank's cost income ratio has already been on a slightly rising trend (60.6% as of year-end 2019, up from 59.3% in 2017), and we therefore do not expect Aareal's profitability to recover to the historic 0.375%-0.49% level, in line with a ba1 initial score.
+Nevertheless, a more increased level of loan-loss provisions and the persistently low interest rate environment will continue to strain Aareal's lending business margins, despite the bank's broader international presence than that of its closest Germany-focused peers, while fee and commission income remains still limited, despite Aareal's efforts to leverage its service and consulting activities under the Aareon brand.
+The bank's cost-to-income ratio has already been on a slightly rising trend (66.7% as of year-end 2020, up from 59.3% in 2017), and we therefore do not expect Aareal's profitability to recover to the historic 0.375%-0.49% level, in line with a ba1 initial score.

-The bank reported a net profit of €16 million for H1 2020, down from €81 million in H1 2019.
-While net interest income declined somewhat to €245 million, net commission income, largely generated by its service and IT entity Aareon, remained stable at €111 million.
-Lower administrative expenses of €238 million (down from €256 million) were more than balanced by a lower derecognition gain and significantly higher loan-loss provisions (€106 million, up from €28 million for H1 2019).
+The bank reported a net loss of €69 million for 2020, down from its net income of €163 million in 2019.
+While net interest income declined somewhat to €512 million, net commission income, largely generated by its service and IT entity Aareon, remained stable at €234 million.
+Lower administrative expenses of €469 million (down from €488 million) were more than balanced by a lower derecognition gain and significantly higher loan-loss provisions (€344 million, up from €90 million for 2019).